boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 # Power Consumption

 The measurements presented here are done using the [Nordic Semiconductor - Power Profiler Kit II (PPK2)](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2).
 Currently these measurements are done using the [nRF9160-DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK) instead of the [Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91), mainly because the measurements with the DK could be done with plug-and-play.

-The values for the `Thingy:91` will follow later, when my tooling gets completed to do so.
-For now, the only measurement done for the `Thingy:91` itself is the quiescent current with enabled sensors.
-That's about 0.8 mA.
-Assuming a 80% efficiency and a battery of 1350 mAh, that results in 1350h (or about 56 days) runtime without sending any data.
+The values for the `Thingy:91` are measurement replacing the battery with the PPK2 as source using about 4.1V.
+Disabling the UART and the 3.3V results in quiescent current of 0.08 mA (0.03 mA with peaks, average is measured by the PPK2 with 0.08 mA).
+Assuming a 80% efficiency and a battery of 1350 mAh, that results in 13500h (or about 562 days) runtime without sending any data.
+10x times more than without disabling the UART and the 3.3V.

 ## General Considerations for LTE-M/NB-IoT